-- 4.1 To help prevent the development of arrears by providing information, advice and offering a Welfare Rights service to tenants to help them maximise their incomes and improve the ability to pay rent. - 4.2 To have a sympathetic but firm approach to rent arrears control that involves responding promptly and purposefully to nonpayment of rent.
+- 4.1 To help prevent the development of arrears by providing information, advice and offering a Financial Inclusion Service to tenants and prospective tenants to help them maximise their incomes and improve their ability to pay rent. - 4.2 To have a sympathetic but firm approach to rent arrears control that involves responding promptly and purposefully to nonpayment of rent.
 An example of this behaviour would be to sign post tenants for support when support is identified and tenants would be expected to attend support appointments and work with relevant agencies to address issues that are currently preventing payment of rent.
-E.g. budgeting, debt, welfare benefit checks, addiction services etc. - 4.3 To respond effectively where rent arrears persist by establishing personal contact at an early stage and by making formal and sustainable agreements for repayment. - 4.4 To take legal action only as a last resort, for example when there is continued non-payment or repeat default of payment arrangements or non-coperation.
-Legal action will only be considered where appropriate and effective, whilst being at a minimum cost. - 4.5 To set and meet specific targets for the control and reduction of arrears. - 4.6 To prevent homelessness through arrears management and by having sound systems in place for identifying vulnerable households. - 4.7 To promote a positive payment culture, for both new and current tenants and encourage communication when financial difficulties arise. - 4.8 To develop and encourage good working relationships with partner agencies such as Glasgow City Council, the Department of Work & Pensions, Housing Benefit and Social Work Departments, Castlemilk Credit Union and Debt/Budgeting Services.
+E.g. budgeting, debt, welfare benefit checks, addiction services etc. - 4.3 To respond effectively where rent arrears persist by establishing personal contact at an early stage and by making formal and sustainable agreements for repayment. - 4.4 To take legal action only as a last resort, for example when there is continued non-payment or repeat default of payment arrangements or non-cooperation.
+Legal action will only be considered where appropriate and effective, whilst being at a minimum cost. - 4.5 To set and meet specific targets for the control and reduction of arrears. - 4.6 To prevent homelessness through arrears management and by having sound systems in place for identifying vulnerable households. - 4.7 To promote a positive payment culture, for both new and current tenants and encourage communication when financial difficulties arise. - 4.8 To develop and encourage good working relationships with partner agencies such as Glasgow City Council, the Department of Work & Pensions, Health & Social Care Partnership and Castlemilk Credit Union & Law Centre.